 Just as the English language has rules on how to form a sentence, a QR Code is also made up of elements.

-The illustration below depicts the basic structure of a QR Code and its elements:
+In addition, the illustration below can also help you out.
+It depicts the basic structure of a QR Code and its elements:

 QR Codes are made up of data modules